jaqx0r/blts/README.md

 used in this example.
 [Zipkin](http://zipkin.io) is used for capturing traces if you choose to add it.

+The demo relies on Bazel to build and run the demo.
+You also need a Docker or Podman set up and visible through the DOCKER_HOST environment variable.

+`bazel run //cmd/demo` builds all the components and starts the demo.

-The demo uses Podman Compose to start up the environment.
-You'll get a Grafana with the SLO Dashboard, a Prometheus, a Servers image containing the fake cluster and load balancer, and a Zipkin.
+You'll get a bunch of containers including Grafana with the SLO Dashboard, a Prometheus, a bunch of backend Servers running fake cluster and a load balancer.

 `./load.sh` requires `ab` (ApacheBench) from the Apache webserver tools (`apache2-utils`).  `./load-nice.sh` is the non-antagonistic version.